boehs/site/html/pages/index.md

 <sup>{{hello.language}}</sup> {style="margin-block-start: 0"}

-I'm Evan, your run-of-the-mill programmer, ski bum, photographer, and believer.
+I'm Evan, a run-of-the-mill programmer, ski bum, photographer, and believer.

 I believe in [[details]], that the little things make us whole.
 I believe that with hard work and love, anything is possible.
-For what it's worth, I also believe in you.
+For what it's worth, I believe in you.